Skip to content

 Diagram of the Quiet-STaR algorithm, showing its 'think, talk, learn' phases.
 The model generates internal thoughts for each token and uses reinforcement learning to improve predictions.

-The Continuous Revolution (2024-2025)
+Continuous latent reasoning (2024-2025)

 Diagram comparing Chain-of-Thought (CoT) with Chain of Continuous Thought (COCONUT).
 CoT uses discrete text tokens, while COCONUT uses continuous hidden states for reasoning.